IES-Org/ies-top/README.md

 **Repository:** `IES Top Level Ontology (ToLO)` **Description:** `This repository contains the development artifacts for the IES Top Level ontology.`
-**Repository Status:** `Private`
+**Repository Status:** `Private - IES InnerSource`

 ---

 ## Overview

-This repository contains the development artifacts for the IES Top Level Ontology.
+This repository is part of the IES GitHub Organisation, `IES-Org`.
+It supports the development of secure, modular, and standards-based ontologies for internal use across IES projects.

+> **This repository is private and governed by the IES InnerSource Licence – Version 1.0.**
+> It is intended solely for collaboration among Domain Working Group teams and authorised suppliers.

 ---